jwutzke/Coursera-Python-Projects/README.md

-# Coursera-Python-Projects
+# Google-IT-Automation-with-Python
-Projects for Coursera's IT Automation with Python course.
+Projects for Googles's IT Automation with Python course.

 process_images.py - Solution for Course 5, Week 1's Project